 Main duties of the job

-- Delivering a high-quality clinical service to service users and their families
+- Delivering high-quality clinical service to service users and their families.

-- Operating as 'key worker' for a defined case load of service users
+- Operating as a care coordinator for a defined caseload of service users

-- Delivering therapeutic interventions, in accordance with an agreed care plan, to an identified group of people experiencing mental health related difficulties
+- Delivering therapeutic interventions, following an agreed care plan, to an identified group of people experiencing mental health-related difficulties.

 We pride ourselves on the services provided to support with the well-being of all of our employees both physically and mentally and offer counselling support and lifestyle information.
 Opportunities for flexible working are also available depending on the role.

 We encourage career development provided by in house training programs and coaching support.